What is Upward Bound?

 To be considered for UB, students must:

-- Meet income standards set by the federal government OR be a potential first-generation college student (meaning that neither of your parents have earned a four year college degree)
+- Be a U.S. citizen or permanent resident or in the process of applying; meet income standards set by the federal government OR be a potential first-generation college student (meaning that neither of your parents have earned a four year college degree)

 (Effective January 18, 2019 until further notice)